This blog post is the last in a six-part series by Larry Doty examining how new graduates can compete and excel in a global economy.

 To wrap up, your degree recognizes your subject knowledge, but it’s only the beginning of your journey.
 It’s your ticket into your selected profession, but you still must work hard to prove yourself.
 If you do not believe in yourself no one else will believe in you.
 Know that your well-being and success is no one else’s responsibility or care.
 You have already worked hard to earn your degree, now you must continue to work as hard, if not harder, to reach the peaks of your career and beyond.

-Since 2008, Larry Doty has been appointed to various positions of leadership at Herzing University including Academic Dean, Director of Education and Educational Funding, and Senior System Undergraduate Dean.
+Since 2008, Larry Doty has been appointed to various positions of leadership at Herzing University including Academic Dean, Director of Education and Financial Aid, and Senior System Undergraduate Dean.
 During his time at the Minneapolis campus, Doty successfully provided oversight to multiple accreditation initiatives at the programmatic and institutional level.
 Doty quickly developed a reputation for developing high performing teams and exceeding institutional expectations in areas such as budgeting and planning, team development, and student retention.